 NGINX proxy pitfalls related with DNS resolving¶

-and your endpoint's IPs can vary in time, please read this article to avoid misunderstandings about how nginx works.
+If you're using proxy_pass and your endpoint's IPs can vary in time, please read this article to avoid misunderstandings about how nginx works.

 TL;DR¶